loudtrexx/Katieview/README.md

 ### Where is the linux version you promised??
-Linux version as of now is not in development.
-I was gonna build it based on the windows version but the xorg component said no :(
+Linux version is underway!
+Maybe it will take sometime but it is finally underway!